MY STORY

 Second Visit to the Hospital

 It was a very testing time because I could tell that she was hesitant to call for help and she could sense my irritability, but at the same time without me she was quite helpless.
 Another concern was that she was starting to lose her social connections due to her lack of mobility.
 She was unable to attend her weekly meetings with her friends at the community center so she was starting to feel miserable and depressed.
 The only real person that she could rely on for much of her social activity was me, and to be honest I was trying very hard to avoid her at times or else I couldn't get on with my own life.
 I had felt so terrible about myself, but at the same time I didn't want to beat myself over it.
-It really made me wonder how I would feel as a lonely old man, being ignored by family and friends; not being able to move and take care of myself would be such and insult to my self, and that was probably how she felt every day.
-Still, with all of her disabilities, she willed herself to leave the house every so often, breaking out in sweat and drenching her clothes from a mere 10 paces.
+It really made me wonder how I would feel as a lonely old man, being ignored by family and friends; not being able to move and take care of myself would be such an insult to my self, and that was probably how she felt every day.
+Still, with all of her disabilities, she willed herself to leave the house every so often, breaking out in sweat and drenching her clothes for a mere 10 paces.
 It was painful to watch, and I would try and convince her to stay home due to her health, but she was very stubborn; I could understand because that's how I would have acted as well.

 On one faithful morning, no different to my previous mornings, I was abruptly awoken by the land line telephone ringing across the room: my grandma usually picks up the phone.
 To add an extra layer to the chaos someone was knocking on the door, and I was barely able to gather myself because my head was still feeling numb from a fair amount of alcohol abuse from the night before.
 I begrudgingly picked myself up, walked out of my room over to the living room to be greeted by a horrifying scene.
 The telephone was still ringing, and on the ground there was human feces dragged across the floor starting from the bathroom to the living room all the way across to my grandmothers room.
 The phone was still ringing, my grandmother was sprawling on the floor and someone was still knocking the the door.
 My mind was feeling very numb from the intoxication of alcohol, I was shocked at what I had awoken to, it was a weekday and I had to go to work pretty soon, the phone was still ringing and someone was still knocking on the god damn fucking door.

-I attended to the person at the door first to be greeted by a friendly social worker all happy and smiling.
-That person was delivering a parcel for my grandmother and she was wondering how my grandmother was doing.
-I quickly thanked the person but told her that this was not the best time and shooed her away.
-I quickly attended to my grandma, and she was definitely having a stroke of some kind.
-She was very cold, she was shaking, she was somewhat functioning, but very poorly.
-She was gesturing something and I knew what she was trying to say; she didn't want me to call the ambulance.
 Six month ago my grandmother and I had a discussion.
 She pleaded me not to call any emergency services when she is having another stroke, because she wanted it to be the end.
 I didn't respond to her and I just kind of thought about it.
 I understood that she no longer had the will to live, and I understood that it was her life and her choice.
 But, when I saw a sick and helpless human being suffering beneath my feet, even with my Grandma's wishes trying to be considered, I just could not get myself to respect her wishes.
-I called the ambulance and this time I was better prepared.
-I gathered everything that was required for the bureaucratic processes, and everything that had happened from the chapter before was repeated.
+I called the ambulance and this time and I was better prepared.
+I gathered everything that was required for the bureaucratic processes.

 Home No More